vstasn/django-shop-schedule/README.md

 /api/shop/<pk:int>/is_working
 - Check if shop is working now

-# Should to auth before for this methods
+# Should auth before for this methods
 /api/shop
 - Create new shop with owner=request.user